|The tall thin Indian Runner was killed; the fat Aylesbury mourns|

 In the case of Job’s devastating loss of his children, there was no bright side.

 In our case, there is.
 No unsightly duck house and run in our back garden.
-Ducks are messy critters, love splashing in their baths and destroy lawns.
+Ducks are messy critters, their droppings are unsightly, their splashing in their bathtubs we gave them destroyed the lawn.
 They quack to be let out of their house in the mornings, waking us up.
 There is a constant stress about remembering to put them away: Many a family dinner has been paused while someone runs out to herd the ducks!
 And their food attracts garden rats.
 Yeah, Ratty and Mole, not great friends of the garden.

 So give up the dream and idyll of ducks quacking in my garden??
 I feel sad to think of it—but yeah, I guess so.
 I guess having free-range chicken and ducks in fox country is a recipe for stress and failure.

-At some point, one just has to accept the life we have and not the idyll we dream of.
-Foxes are a fact of life if you live in the country, and so no free-range poultry, or just-laid-that-morning egg.
+At some point, one just has to accept the life one has and not the idyll we dream of.
+Foxes are a fact of life if you live in the country, and we will have to give up the dream of free-range poultry, or just-laid-that-morning eggs.

 * * *

 I adore the ocean, and often dream of living by the sea.
-But I have lived in Oxford for a total of 11 years.
-I have many friends I am fond of here, and friends on whose shoulder I can cry.
+But I have lived in Oxford for a total of 14 years.
+I have many friends I am fond of here, many friends on whose shoulder I could cry (and vice-versa!).
 I do not have the energy to move, and start again with friendships which, for me, are a vital part of life.
 So, maybe a small beach cottage if God provides the money, but no more moves.
 I am living in my dream house, and so I am going to abandon dreams of something dreamier to focus on my work.

 * * *